pozi/PoziConnectConfig/~Shared/SQL/M1 S Edits.md

 ### Part 2

-Join the respective property/address and parcel tables to include records for proposed parcels when the Vicmap address has no property number and no house number and Council does have a house number.
+Join the respective property/address and parcel tables to include records for proposed parcels.

 ```sql
 cpa.propnum not in ( '' , 'NCPR' ) and